cysouw/diathesis/text/c05_preverbs.md

 ## Introduction

-Under the heading \textsc{preverb} I will subsume here two different constructions, known in German linguistics as \textsc{verb prefixes} \Next[a] and \textsc{verb particles} \Next[b].
+Under the heading [preverb]{.smallcaps} I will subsume here two different constructions, known in German linguistics as [verb prefixes]{.smallcaps} \Next[a] and [verb particles]{.smallcaps} \Next[b].
 These constructions have clearly different syntactic characteristics (see [@sec:preverbs-prefixes-particles]), but from the perspective of valency alternations they appear to function highly similar.
 For a discussion of term 'preverb' as a cover term for both constructions, see Booij & van Kemenade [-@booij2003b].

 \ex.
  \a.
 Ich umfahre den Polizisten.